 For every £1 paid in by a levy paying employer, the government adds a 10% additional top-up to be spent on training and assessment of apprenticeships.
 You will receive the funds direct into your digital accounts (for apprenticeship training in England) from May 2017.

 Levy-paying employers use the Apprenticeship Service to access their funds and pay for their training and assessments.
-Registration became available from January 2017 and the first time any funds will be available in the account from April 2017.
+Registration became available from January 2017 with funds being available from April 2017.
 New apprentices can begin their training / upskilling from May 2017.

 The Apprenticeship Service will help to:

 - Choose you apprenticeship training and assessment provider.